- All Topics

 When selecting a high VI or multigrade fluid, it is recommended that the hydraulic component manufacturers’ minimum permissible viscosity values (Table 1) be increased by 30 percent to compensate for VI improver sheardown.
-This adjustment reduces the maximum permissible operating temperature that would otherwise be allowable with the selected oil and thereby provides a margin of safety for viscosity loss through VI improver shearing.
+This adjustment reduces the maximum permissible operating temperature that would otherwise be allowable with the selected oil, thereby providing a margin of safety for viscosity loss through VI improver shearing.

 If the hydraulic system has a narrow operating temperature range and it is possible to maintain optimum fluid viscosity using a monograde oil, it is recommended not to use a multigrade for the reasons stated above.

-Using these factors, along with other viscosity considerations, to help you make the best choice for your needs.
+Use these factors, along with other viscosity considerations, to make the best choice for your needs.

 The main concern with these fluids is that they have excellent water emulsifying ability, which means that if present, water is not separated out of the fluid.
 Water accelerates the aging of the oil, reduces lubricity and filterability, reduces seal life and leads to corrosion and cavitation.

 Emulsified water can be turned into steam at highly loaded parts of the system.
 Avoid these problems by maintaining water content below the oil’s saturation point at operating temperature.

 The purpose of antiwear additives is to maintain lubrication under boundary conditions.
 The most common antiwear additive used in engine and hydraulic oil is zinc dialkyl dithiophosphate (ZDDP).